Evan Blass

 Evan Blass, once known solely by his pen name @evleaks, is an American blogger, editor, and phone leaker.
 He gained international notoriety for a series of numerous smartphone and tablet leaks on Twitter, spanning the period July 2012 through August 2014, that made him a trusted source for many technology journalists.
 Blass announced his retirement from leaking devices in a tweet on August 3, 2014, although he soon returned to leaking under his pen name.

+Evan Blass is a native of Allentown, Pennsylvania, and is a graduate of Vassar College.

 Career

 From 2005–2008, Blass held several positions at AOL-owned technology site Engadget, including senior editor, before departing to write briefly for the now defunct technology publication Obsessable.
 From 2010–2012, Blass was managing editor of mobile technology site Pocketnow.

 Blass was diagnosed with multiple sclerosis in 2004, and in November 2013 was the subject of a report on The Verge documenting a controversial Walgreens policy pertaining to the dispensation of narcotic painkillers.

 On November 23, 2015, Blass started writing for VentureBeat.